-Every year, the Environmental Working Group publishes a list of the "dirty dozen" produce items that contain the most pesticide residue, and peaches are usually in the top half of that list.
-If you don't want to give up the succulent taste of a fresh summer peach, consider growing your own peach tree.
-By growing peaches, you can also grow thin-skinned types that are too delicate to make it to supermarket shelves.
+Every year, the Environmental Working Group publishes a list of the "dirty dozen" produce items that contain the most pesticide residue, and peaches are usually in that list.
+If you want to enjoy this delicious fruit organically, why not consider growing your own peach trees?
+You don't need the tropical temperatures necessary for citrus fruits like lemons, and you can also opt for flavoursome but thin-skinned types that are too delicate to make it to supermarket shelves.

 |Botanical Name||Prunus persica|

 |Mature Size||4 to 6 ft. for dwarf trees; 25 ft. for standard trees|

 |Sun Exposure||Full sun|

 |Soil Type||Sandy and well-draining|

 |Soil pH||Acidic; 6.0-6.5|

 |Toxicity||Stems, leaves, and pits are toxic to humans and pets|

 How to Plant Peach Trees